top of page

 20. Sherpagaon's Tea Houses

-Sherpagaon is on the upper trail and is a very pleasant village with good views.
-It is worth taking the upper trail just to stay in good accommodation there rather than the poor quality tea houses on the first section of the lower main trail.
+Sherpagaon is on the upper trail of the Langtang trek and is a very pleasant village with good views.
+It is worth taking the upper trail just to stay in good accommodation rather than the poor quality tea houses on the first section of the lower main trail of the Langtang trek.

 There are several tea houses in Sherpagaon and the best one seemed to be the Namaste Guest House.
-It is at the end of the village when trekking to Kyanjin Gompa.
+It is at the end of the village when ascending the Langtang trek.

 I had a large room with a large attached bathroom.
 The bathroom wasn't particularly clean but this is probably typical for this type of hotel.
 I paid R500 ($4) although the list price was R1,500 ($12).